Doing Business in Vietnam

 The Vietnamese value punctuality.
 Arriving late or being unprepared for a scheduled meeting is seen as disrespectful.

 Expat entrepreneurs should be sure to plan ahead when doing business in Vietnam.
-The Vietnamese expect people to make appointments several weeks in advance to schedule any sort of business meeting.
+It's best to arrange meetings far in advance and then confirming the appointment closer to the time.

 Dos and don’ts of business in Vietnam